 “Kitty” – Racey (Recorded as “Mickey” by Toni Basil).
 Whaaaat?
 Something as fresh as Toni Basil’s cheery song was not her own?
 Well, Basil was not a singer, she was a choreographer, so it does make sense that her songs would be someone else’s first.
 But give credit where credit is due; Basil breathes new life into this song, which was originally called “Kitty.”

 “Alone” – I-Ten (Heart).
 No way.
 Surely I’ve gone off my rocker now.
 “Alone”?
 The perfect power ballad by the wonderful Wilson sisters?
 Yep.
 It was even recorded by John Stamos before Heart got their hands on it.
-If it’s any consolation, their version runs circles around the original.
+If it’s any consolation, their version runs circles around the original – and John Stamos’ version (duh).
 It must suck to realize that someone else did your song better than you did.
-On the other hand, I-Ten is probably really rich now.”Alone” – I-Ten
+On the other hand, I-Ten is probably really rich now.
+(I’ve included Stamos’ version just so you can laugh at it.)

 “The Tide is High” – The Paragons (Blondie).
 Okay, this one makes sense.
 Blondie’s hit sounds like a laid-back 60s reggae tune, and that’s exactly what it was originally – a song by the Paragons, a, um, 1960s group from Jamaica.
 Edge goes to Blondie here.

 “We’re All Alone” – Boz Scaggs (Rita Coolidge).
-I was upset to hear that Coolidge’s two biggest hits – this one and “(Your Love Has Lifted Me) Higher and Higher” – were both covers, but when I heard Boz Scaggs’ version…Well, just hear it for yourself.
+I knew that Coolidge’s smash “(Your Love Has Lifted Me) Higher and Higher” was a cover, but I didn’t know that her other big hit, “We’re All Alone,” was a cover as well.
+But when I heard Boz Scaggs’ version…Well, just hear it for yourself.
 I never realized that Scaggs sounded like Kermit the Frog.
 Rita, you are forgiven.

 “Billy, Don’t Be a Hero” – Paper Lace (Bo Donaldson & the Heywoods).
-My friends across the pond may be shocked to hear that there’s a cover of this song; they know Paper Lace’s version pretty well.
+My friends across the pond may be shocked to hear that there’s a cover of this song; they know Paper Lace’s version pretty well, but it only reached #96, while Bo Donaldson’s version went all the way to #1.
 I prefer Bo Donaldson’s just because I heard it first, but both sound pretty dated and well, corny.

 “Red Red Wine” – Neil Diamond (UB40).
 UB40 took a tired, dreary number from a tired, dreary artist and gave it some life.
 The result?
 The only reggae song I’ve ever liked.
 I don’t care if it was played to death during the 1980s.

 Honorable Mention: Laura Branigan.
-The late Laura Branigan borrowed several tunes from Michael Bolton, recording two songs of his that eventually became hits: “How Am I Supposed to Live Without You” and “I Found Someone.”
-The latter was not a huge hit for Branigan, but Cher picked it up a few years later and turned it into a monster hit.
-And Branigan’s first hit, “Gloria,” was first a hit in Italy for Umberto Tozzi.
+The late Laura Branigan borrowed several tunes from Michael Bolton, recording two of his songs that eventually became hits: “How Am I Supposed to Live Without You” and “I Found Someone.”
+The latter was not a huge hit for Branigan, but Cher picked it up a few years later and turned it into a monster smash.
+And Branigan’s first hit, “Gloria,” was first a single in Italy for Umberto Tozzi.
+The only differences between the two are that one’s sung by a man, the other by a woman; one’s in Italian, the other in English.
+Other than that, they’re pretty indistinguishable.